reddy920/Flask_Tutorial_Repo/README.md

 # Flask_Tutorial_Repo
-This is a student flask project repo
+This is a student flask project repository